 location or scheduling.
 Many online students live in a remote location, have a busy schedule, or travel frequently.
 Other students have reached a level of playing beyond local expertise and turn to online lessons to help them continue their musical advancement.

 I teach private guitar lessons online to students anywhere in the world from my studio in Seville, Spain.
-Online lessons are especially useful for those who want to learn how to play flamenco guitar, which originated in southern Spain and thrives here in Seville.

 Students book lessons via Lessonface, a platform designed especially for live online music lessons.
 Check out my availability and schedule your classes here, or keep reading to learn more about online guitar lessons.